 State 4 is a LEAK-state that is obtained only if the mitochondrial preparation is intact and well-coupled.
-Depletion of ADP by phosphorylation to ATP leads to a decline in the rate of oxygen consumption in the transition from State 3 to State 4.
+Depletion of ADP by phosphorylation to ATP leads to a decline of O_2 flux in the transition from State 3 to State 4.
 Under these conditions of State 4, a maximum protonmotive force and high ATP/ADP ratio are maintained.
-For calculation of P_P/O_2 ratios the gradual decline of Y{P_P/O_2} towards diminishing [ADP] at State 4 must be taken into account (Gnaiger 2001).
+For calculation of P{P}/O_2 ratios the gradual decline of Y{P}/O_2 towards diminishing [ADP] at State 4 must be taken into account (Gnaiger 2001).
 State 4 respiration, L_T (Table 1), reflects intrinsic proton leak and intrinsic ATP hydrolysis activity.
-Oxygen consumption in State 4 is an overestimation of LEAK-respiration if the contaminating ATP hydrolysis activity recycles some ATP to ADP, J{P_w} , which stimulates respiration coupled to phosphorylation, $J{P_P} > 0$.
-This can be tested by inhibition of the phosphorylation-pathway using oligomycin, ensuring that $J{P_P} = 0$ (State 40).

-Alternatively, sequential ADP titrations re-establish State 3, followed by State 3 to State 4 transitions while sufficient oxygen is available.
+O_2 flux in State 4 is an overestimation of LEAK-respiration if the contaminating ATP hydrolysis activity recycles some ATP to ADP, J{P} , which stimulates respiration coupled to phosphorylation, J{P} > 0.
+This can be tested by inhibition of the phosphorylation-pathway using oligomycin, ensuring that $J{P} = 0$ (State 4o).
+Alternatively, sequential ADP titrations re-establish State 3, followed by State 3 to State 4 transitions while sufficient O_2 is available.
 Anoxia may be reached, however, before exhaustion of ADP (State 5).

-State 5 is the state after exhaustion of oxygen in a closed respirometric chamber.
-Diffusion of oxygen from the surroundings into the aqueous solution may be a confounding factor preventing complete anoxia (Gnaiger 2001).
+State 5 is the state after exhaustion of O_2 in a closed respirometric chamber.
+Diffusion of O_2 from the surroundings into the aqueous solution may be a confounding factor preventing complete anoxia (Gnaiger 2001).
 Chance and Williams (1955) provide an alternative definition of State 5, which gives it the different meaning of ROX versus anoxia: 'State 5 may be obtained by antimycin A treatment or by anaerobiosis'.